decert-me/rareskills-solana-course/src/en/chapter_28.md

 ## How does Solana deploy programs over 1232 bytes large?

-If you create a new Solana program and run anchor deploy (or anchor test) you will see in the logs there are numerous transactions to the BFPLoaderUpgradeable:
+If you create a new Solana program and run `anchor deploy` (or `anchor test`) you will see in the logs there are numerous transactions to the `BFPLoaderUpgradeable`:

 ![anchor deploy logs with many transactions](https://static.wixstatic.com/media/935a00_141abab0799c428fa6f76dbd4c3e2e23~mv2.png/v1/fill/w_740,h_1100,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_141abab0799c428fa6f76dbd4c3e2e23~mv2.png)